 NEW WORKS PROGRAM

 This workshop, led by NEC’s Electronic Music Studio Director John Mallia and SICPP’s long-time percussion faculty Scott Deal, is focused on the use of electronics in live performance, whether purely on laptop or in collaboration with live instrumentalists; proposals for sound and multimedia installations are also welcome.
-SICPP Electronic Workshop fellows have included composers, sound artists, and performers working with live electronic processing, laptop and/or analog electronics in performance, multichannel sound diffusion, sound installations, networked performance, and related areas.
+SICPP Electronic Workshop fellows have included composers, sound artists, and performers working with live electronic processing, laptop and/or analog electronics in performance, multi-channel sound diffusion, sound installations, networked performance, and related areas.
 Performers and composers interested in, but with little or no experience with, electronics are also welcome to apply.
-The group will participate in daily sessions of student presentations/demonstrations and faculty critique, workshops on specialized topics in the electronic arts, rehearsals with a multichannel diffusion system and/or other specialized performance setups.
+The group will participate in daily sessions of student presentations/demonstrations and faculty critique, workshops on specialized topics in the electronic arts, rehearsals with a multi-channel diffusion system and/or other specialized performance setups.
 Collaboration with SICPP instrumental fellows will be encouraged.
-Resultant work will be presented as part of the SICPP Electronic Workshop concert on June 24th.
+Resultant work will be presented as part of the SICPP Electronic Workshop Concert on Friday.